RandomMaerks/Random-Typeface-Assortment/README.md

-# Random Font Assortment
+# Random Typeface Assortment

-**Random Font Assortment** is a collection of unfinished or unpublished typefaces made by me.
+**Random Typeface Assortment** is a collection of unfinished or unpublished typefaces made by me.
 Most typefaces here are created during my time (self-)studying type design.

 ## History